-The NWI consortium is focused on fundamental and applied research for the benefit of its industrial partners.
-The support for the core research comes from the State of North Carolina (5%) and membership dues.
+The NWI consortium is focused on fundamental and basic research that benefit its industrial partners.
+The support for the core research comes from the membership dues augmented by our State allocation.

 NWI funds research programs at North Carolina State University as well as other participating universities.
 Proposals are selected and reviewed every year in the Spring Industrial Advisory Board meeting, and successful projects will start at the beginning of the Fall semester normally in mid August.
 The duration of each project is either two years for a Masters student or three years for a Doctoral student.
-If you are interested in submitting a proposal to NWI for consideration for funding, please refer to the guidelines below for eligibility and the dates for the formats necessary.
+If you are interested in submitting a proposal to NWI for consideration for funding, please refer to the guidelines below for eligibility.
+The timeline for the preparation and submission of the proposals is:

 Proposals from institutions other than NC State must provide evidence of 50% matching funds for the project to be considered.

 NWI is requesting proposals for new projects to begin next Fall.
 These proposals must be submitted by the date shown above.
 Research programs typically fall into the following focus areas:

 - what to use, and how to analyze

 - Engineered Structures